driveawayProducts Featured Brands

 While it's not really possible to keep birds from bombing your car with their dirty little surprises, you can take steps to limit the damage.
 The most obvious protection is a car cover (please, not while you're driving!).
 To limit the damage when you get hit, you need to remove the offending slime as quickly as possible.
 Don't wait.
 Get it off of your car.

-I've found the best way to clean up after a bird is with a good detailing spray and a cotton terry cloth towel.
+I've found the best way to clean up after a bird is with a good detailing spray or waterless wash product and a microfiber detailing towel.
 As I'm a clean car fanatic, anyway, I keep a little detailing kit in the trunk of my car.
 It holds a spray bottle of quick detailing spray, a couple of towels, and my favorite rubber and vinyl dressing.
 That's all it takes for me to keep the car looking great.
 When a bird gets me, I spray the bird droppings with a few shots of detailing spray and wipe it off with the towel, turning the towel as necessary to keep a clean wipe on the car.

-Another way to protect your paint from bird damage is to keep your car waxed.
+Another way to protect your paint from bird damage is to keep your car waxed or sealed.
+When your car is properly protected with a wax or sealant, it makes cleanup much easier.
+The surface becomes slick with a protective coating that when caught early enough, the bird droppings will be a breeze to remove.
+Just catch it early enough to avoid the potential problems.
 While wax offers limited protection against a juicy attack, it makes cleanup much easier.
 You still need to remove the mess as quickly as possible.

 CLEANING TAR, SAP & BUGS